IMS-FORTH/team-page/README.md

        **in the latest version the card is added dynamically by pulling from the data.json Edit the data.json to include an object for yourself.
        Object parameters (name/value pairs) needed are
-       "name", "school", "job", "bio", "profileImg", "githubLink", "cv", and "arrivalDate" "cv" being the link to your personal GitHub Page (e.g., https://yourusername.github.io)
+       "name", "school", "job", "bio", "profileImg", "githubLink", "cv", and "arrivalDate".

+       "cv" being the link to your personal GitHub Page (e.g., https://yourusername.github.io)

+       Update the README.md if needed

       - Commit and push your changes to the main branch of this repository.

 ---